Skip to main content

 • a valid U.S visa: Check your visa expiration date.
 If the F-1 or J-1 visa foil in your passport will expire before your intended re-entry date to the U.S., you’ll need to obtain a new visa to re-enter the U.S. Please see ISSS if you need a new I-20 or DS-2019.

-• a current travel endorsement from a DSO or ARO on your valid I-20 or DS-2019: Be sure to carry your most recent original I-20 or DS-2019 that is signed by an ISSS Staff member (DSO or ARO) for the most recent semester.
+• Be sure to carry your most recent original I-20 or DS-2019 that is signed by an ISSS Staff member (DSO or ARO) for the most recent semester.

 • verification of enrollment: a copy of enrolled courses (recommended)